benehiebl/Im2DSM/README.md

 Date: 11.10.2022

 Monoplotting tool for projection of single channel raster images to DSM.
-Using 3 Ground Control Points for Euler Angle Calculation.
+Using 3 Ground Control Points for Euler Angle Calculation with optimization algorithm.

 Input requirements:
 •	DSM